lgtmco/lgtm-docs/content/faq.md

 # This thing is busted!

 Please be sure you have read the documentation, including this FAQ, and fully understand how GitHub [protected branches](https://github.com/blog/2051-protected-branches-and-required-status-checks) work.
-Nearly all bug reports could have been resolved by reading the documentation.
 If you are still experiencing issues please [contact support](../support) and we'll be happy to help!

 In the event of an outage we will post updates to our [status page](https://status.lgtm.co).